Dr Julia Drouhin is a French Australian artist, curator and academic based in Tasmania.

 Her site specific and online playgrounds reshape common mythologies using field recordings and electromagnetic frequencies as well as textiles, edible and found objects.

 Her work had been presented in galleries, art centers and festivals in Europe, Brazil, South Africa and Australia, as well as broadcast on terrestrial airwaves and online radios.

 She is the founder, curator and primary performer of “Sweet Tribology”, a touring radio picnic made by 40 female artists in partnership with S.P.A.T.(Sound Preservation Association of Tasmania) which involves creating, listening to and eating chocolate records, presented at RadioRevolten2 Festival (Germany), Motto Gallery (Germany) and MONA (Tasmania) in 2016, and commissioned by LABoral (Spain) in 2015, for which she run a Pozible crowdfunded campaign that received support from Crowbar Arts Tasmania.

-She was the recipient of Next Wave’s Emerging Curator Program 2016 with Pip Stafford in partnership with Liquid Architecture for Sisters Akousmatica, a street radio walking acousmonium with 7 performers broadcast live in 7 public spaces.
+She was the recipient of Next Wave’s Emerging Curator Program 2016 with Phillipa Stafford in partnership with Liquid Architecture for Sisters Akousmatica, a 7 hour street radio walking acousmonium with female performers broadcast live in 7 public spaces.